 It’s Not Insurance, But It Keeps You Covered

-Extended auto warranties are not car insurance, but they can be thought of as protection against unexpected breakdown costs.
+Extended Vehicle Protection Plans are not car insurance, but they can be thought of as protection against unexpected breakdown costs.
 If you are extending your lease, your vehicle is older and more likely to breakdown.
 An extended vehicle protection plan makes sure these repair costs are covered.

 Dealer Extended Warranties

 If you leased from a car dealer, they might try to sell you an extended warranty when the factory warranty expires.
-In many cases, dealer based warranties are more expensive.
+In many cases, dealer based warranties are more expensive and lack coverage for older vehicles.
 It pays to shop around, and don’t feel pressured to buy vehicle protection from the dealer just because they provide the vehicle leasing contract.

 Protect yourself from unexpected car repair costs.
 Get a free extended vehicle protection plan quote from CARCHEX now.